Kenn Borek Air Twin Otter Crash--23 January 2013

 June 2013 update: an inquest into the crash was held in Auckland on 12 June.
 Much of the information presented was a result of the SAR team's efforts--they were first able to reach the crash site by helicopter on 27 January.
 This was at 13,000 feet on the side of Mt.
 Elizabeth, as described below.

 The SAR team recovered the cockpit voice recorder; it was analyzed by Canadian authorities, but it did not contain any audio from the time of the crash.
 The team also recovered crew identification documents and took photos of the crash site.
 Based on the presented information, the coroner ruled that the three Canadians, Robert Heath, Perry Denton, and Perry Anderson, died from multiple injuries received from the crash impact.
-Further efforts to recover the bodies of the men are expected in the upcoming 2013-14 summer season.
+Further efforts to recover the bodies of the men had been considered for the 2013-14 summer season, but these were cancelled.

 This Twin Otter, operated by Kenn Borek Air (KBA) out of Calgary, was at Pole on Wednesday 23 January...the crew, pilot Bob Heath from Inuvik, NWT; copilot Mike Denton of Calgary, and Perry Andersen of Collingwood, ON, had been there for nearly two days, they thought they were done with their Antarctic activities and were preparing to fly to Rothera, en route back to Calgary.
 But they received a call from their office that plans had changed, and they were needed at Mario Zucchelli Station, the Italian base in Terra Nova Bay about 220 miles north of McMurdo.
 Late that afternoon they took off...